Laufire/kiss/Notes.md

 ## ToDos

+* Add a bindable O_O.multi, to observe multiple O_O.values, and use it to hide / show the ToDos in the ToDoMVC example.
+Its result should be cached and be calculated only when one of the observables change, as a value to the multi, like the O_O.state might be bound to a vast number of elements.

+* The state change in the example ToDoMVC isn't working.

+* Implement '#' less states, for better single page sites.
+It should be optional, as there might be some server side gimmicks.

 * As of now state change occurs after the ready event; should this be changed in order to allow state related preparations?

 * Example, 'state' isn't working with the older syntax.